You know when you go to the market and buy some fruit, simply out of habit???

 But every time I go grocery shopping… a whole bag of pears MAGICALLY appears in my freakin cart! lol

-So, I got busy gathering all the ingredients, measuring, mixing, baking and imagine my surprise when I took my first bite and DIDN’T puke…lol.
+And imagine my SURPRISE when I took my first bite and DIDN’T puke…lol.

-When this cake came out of the over, it was looking so NAKED!
-LOL!
+When this cake came out of the oven, it was looking so NAKED! lol

-To make this cake, you will need the following ingredients:
+To make this upside down pear and coconut cake, you will need the following ingredients:

 1/4 cup unsalted butter 1/3 cup brown sugar (the recipe called for more but I thought 1/3 was enough) 3 pears (peeled and cut into 1/2 inch wedges)